CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 The process is as follows.
 First (*but in some resources this passage is not mentioned*), you have to open your laptop (see section above), remove the "write-protection" screw (n.
 7 in the image shown above), and close the laptop again.

-Power on your Chromebook and enter the developer mode by pressing Esc + Refresh + Power Button.
+Power on your Chromebook and enter the developer mode by pressing Esc + Refresh, and taping the Power Button.
 This will wipe out your memory and restart the system with an error message saying "Chrome OS is missing or damaged".

-Press Ctrl + D, release and then press Enter when prompted tthe message "To turn OS verification OFF, press ENTER".
+Press Ctrl + D, release and then press Enter when prompted the message "To turn OS verification OFF, press ENTER".

-After some 20 seconds you will hear a beeps and get a message saying "Your system is transitioning to Developer Mode."
+Do not press the space.
+After some 20 seconds you will hear a beeps and get a message saying "Your system is transitioning to Developer Mode." (there is a progress bar on the topleft of the page).
 After some 5 minutes, the "OS Verification is OFF" message will be reprompted together with three beeps, and the Chromebook will restart.

 It will show again "OS verification is OFF".
 Press Ctrl+D to start ChromeOS.

 > **2018 alternative**: Modify the Chromebooks BIOS: Turn the Chromebook on and press Ctrl + D to bypass the screen with the red exclamation mark.
 Your Chromebook is reset to factory settings so you will need to go through the Chrome OS setup again.
+Log in again (or "use as a guest").
 Press Ctrl + Alt + T to bring up a terminal window tab.
 Type shell and press Enter.
-Type this: cd;bash <(curl https://johnlewis.ie/flash_cb_fw.sh).
-Choose the option to Modify my Chromebook’s RW_LEGACY slot and follow the on-screen instructions.
+Type this: cd;bash <(curl https://johnlewis.ie/flash_cb_fw.sh), then press enter.
+Choose the option to Modify my Chromebook’s RW_LEGACY slot (that should be option 1), press enter and follow the on-screen instructions (ie. retype a sentence from the screen).
+At the end shut off the chromebook, power on again and press CTRL + D.

 To Enable Developer BIOS and USB Boot, **do NOT log in** to ChromeOS.

-Press CTRL + ALT + Forward, log in as "chronos", without any password.
+Press CTRL + ALT + Forward, log in as "chronos" (ust that, without any password).

 Execute the following commands:
 ```